 Given the hundreds or even thousands of interior nodal locations that will require adjustment, depending on the size and complexity of the model, the task of manually adjusting the nodal locations becomes daunting.
-Fortunately, ADINA can both output displacement information and input nodal locations using text files, which when used with a spreadsheet program greatly facilitates this "form finding" task.
+Fortunately, ADINA can both output displacement information and input nodal locations using text files, which when used with a spreadsheet program greatly facilitates this "form-finding" task.
 Still, what would be desirable is a program that can automatically update its nodal locations.
-(See an animation of a concrete panel going through the form-finding process on the ANIMATIONS page using ANSYS.)

-The finite element model in Figure 8 shows the results of "form finding" the panel shape made up of the slurry material.
+The finite element model in Figure 8 shows the results of "form-finding" the panel shape made up of the slurry material.
 The boundary conditions that created it are illustrated in Figure 6.